Thank you for reading our post, please rate this article at the end.

 When camping in a bear country, the type of food you bring determines how safe you’ll be from the hairy creatures.

-Aromatic foods like fish, bacon, fresh fruit, nuts, and honey, are bears’ favorites.
-The more scented your food is, the more delicious it will smell to the hungry bears.
+Bears love aromatic foods like fish, bacon, fresh fruit, nuts, and honey.
+The more scented your food is, the more delicious it will smell to hungry bears.

 If you must bring these foods, keep them in tightly secured scent-proof containers and remove all the crumbs after eating them.